vinckr/site/content/blog/quotes.md

 > "Life moves pretty fast.
 If you dont stop and look around every once in a while, you might miss it." - [Ferris Bueller](https://en.wikipedia.org/wiki/Ferris_Bueller%27s_Day_Off)

+> "The purpose of a system is what it does" — [Stafford Beer](https://en.wikipedia.org/wiki/Stafford_Beer)

+> "That day, beginning with the fissure opening on the frontier, the shape of the world began to crumble." - [Kentaro Miura](https://en.wikipedia.org/wiki/Kentaro_Miura)

+> "Can you think of anything funnier than a man having the right to kill me because he lives on the other side of the river and his king quarrels with mine, although I don't with him?" - [Blaise Pascal](https://en.wikipedia.org/wiki/Blaise_Pascal)

+> "Autobiography is only to be trusted when it reveals something disgraceful.
+A man who gives a good account of himself is probably lying, since any life when viewed from the inside is simply a series of defeats." - [George Orwell](https://en.wikipedia.org/wiki/George_Orwell)

 ## No attribution

+> "Everything just gets worse as you age.
+Sure, my dad said it too back then, but he just didn't get how the world moved on and improved.
+This time around though it's real, everything gets more stupid and dumb and I hate it."

 > "You'd shoot a man in the back?"
 "Well, it's the safest way, isn't it?"